 An AI tool is a skill or capability that the Thunk.AI platform gives an AI agent to extend what it can do, to bring in information it doesn't have, or for it to record its work.
 Instead of responding to an instruction with a message, an AI agent can respond by invoking an AI tool with appropriate parameters.
 You can think of a tool invocation as a structured response from the AI agent.
 Thunk.AI makes extensive use of tool invocations as the primary mechanism for AI agents to respond.

-Usually, AI tools are used to connect an AI agent to the rest of the business work environment and the other applications and data in that environment.
+AI tools are used to connect an AI agent to the rest of the business work environment and the other applications and data in that environment.
 Some tools are used to fetch information (eg: search a company database) while other tools perform actions (eg: create new documents or update external systems).

-In each thunk, the designer (with the help of their AI agent) can also create custom AI tools (eg: to connect to specific enterprise systems or databases).
+In each thunk, the owner/admin (with the help of their AI agent) can also create custom AI tools (eg: to connect to specific enterprise systems or databases).
 There are four categories of custom AI tools: API tools, database tools, code-based tools, and intelligent tools.

-API Tools
+REST API Tools

 API tools that can invoke any REST API using HTTPS.
 The API tools can utilize connection credentials that have been saved at the account level.
 This ensures that connection credentials do not have to be repeated in every tool.